BLCM/OpenBLCMM/README-developing.md

 PythonSDK project](https://github.com/BLCM/DataDumper).
 Head over there if you want to package up your own data, or feel like making some changes to the datalib component of OpenBLCMM.

+### Git Branch

+Work on minor bugfix updates are likely to happen out in the main branch, but development for future [major/minor updates](https://semver.org/) will more likely happen on the `next` branch.
+Flip over there if you want to see what's being worked on (if anything).

 Library Bundling
 ----------------